CartoDB/mobile-sdk/doc/geocoding.md

   {% highlight kotlin %}

 val service = PeliasOnlineGeocodingService("<your-mapzen-api-key>")
-val request = GeocodingRequest(map.options.baseProjection, "fifth")
+val request = GeocodingRequest(map.options.baseProjection, "Fifth Avenue, New York")

 // Note: Geocoding is a complicated process and should not be done on the main thread val results = service!!.calculateAddresses(request)